IMLPye/homework-ii-IMLPye/README.txt

    If the R^2 value is high, it means the predicated value and true value have big difference If the R^2 value is low, it means the predicated value and true value have small difference.
 Which means the prediction mdoel is good.

-2. I claim my algorithm could have high accuracy with R^2 smaller than 0.3.
+2. I claim my algorithm could have high accuracy with R^2 smaller than 0.2.
-    In my test_rent.py, if the R^2 is higher than 0.3.
-It will shows that "The model is not good as I expected" If the value is smaller than 0.3, it will shows that "The model is good and return me result I expected"

 3. The model is based on linear regression for the prediction